 MacFamilyTree 10 will automatically show all your trees in the start window.
 If you open one of these trees, MacFamilyTree converts it to the new version 10 file format.
-In case you cannot find you trees in MacFamilyTree 10’s start window, please open the old MacFamilyTree version again and export your tree to your hard drive (file menu, export as MacFamilyTree file).
-If you open this file with version 10, all your data is available and you can enjoy all of MacFamilyTree 10’s new features.
+In case you cannot find your trees in MacFamilyTree 10’s start window, please open the old version of MacFamilyTree again and export your missing tree to your hard drive (file menu, export as MacFamilyTree file).
+When you open this file with version 10, all your data is available and you can enjoy all of MacFamilyTree 10’s new features.

 If you cannot remember your password, please open MacFamilyTree, then navigate to the publish section.
 Select Export Website for MacFamilyTree.com, click in log in, then click on “forgot password”.

 - Can I share my tree on CloudTree with MacFamilyTree 9 and MobileFamilyTree 9 users?